sklasek/svalflux/flux_updated_figs.md

 <img src="flux_updated_figs_files/figure-gfm/unnamed-chunk-2-1.png" style="display: block; margin: auto;" />

 Figure 2.
-Geochemical, numerical, microbial community, and gene abundance data from an active seep site.
+Geochemical, microbial community, and gene abundance data from an active seep site.
 Push core PC1029 is located at the seep in the center of GHM3.
-(A) shows porewater sulfate, sulfide, and alkalinity, and (B) present-day modeled AOM rates.
-(C) depicts percent abundances of dominant bacterial and archaeal classes within the microbial community (left panel), dominant anaerobic methanotrophic archaeal (ANME) families (center panel) and sulfate-reducing bacterial (SRB) genera (right panel).
-(D) shows copy numbers of mcrA and dsrAB genes per gram bulk sediment, with values below the detectable limit (10^3 g-1) indicated by X’s.
-Gas hydrate nodules several cm in diameter (A) were recovered in a replicate core at 40-50 cm below seafloor.
+(A) shows porewater sulfate, sulfide, and alkalinity concentrations in addition to frenulate siboglinid tubeworms and gas hydrate nodules several cm in diameter recovered in a replicate core at 40-50 cm below seafloor.
+(B) depicts percent abundances of dominant Bacterial and Archaeal classes within the microbial community (left panel), dominant anaerobic methanotrophic archaeal (ANME) families (center panel) and sulfate-reducing bacterial (SRB) genera (right panel).
+(C) shows log10 copy numbers of mcrA and dsrAB genes per gram bulk sediment.

 And from cores where methane flux is increasing (GC1045 and GC1081):